josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 {% responsive_image path: images/sofle/IMG_20191106_212042.jpg alt:""  figcaption:"Now it is already possible to connect the ProMicro and OLED display to the board, flash the firmware and check if all keys work using a piece of wire or tweezers." %}

 {% responsive_image path: images/sofle/IMG_20191109_153340.jpg alt:""  figcaption:"Both halves assembled, a rotary encoder can be added on both, one or none.
 I have also cleaned flux residue from the back side using some isopropyl alcohol, cotton buds and paper towels." %}

+Note: If you are building version witch Kailh Choc switches and want to use encoders, you have to fix the top plate by filing off cutouts for encoder legs[^14].

+{% responsive_image path: images/sofle/sofle-kailh-encoder.jpg alt:""  figcaption:"For Kailh Chock switches the top plate sits on the PCB without any gap.
+But the cutout for encoder in the top plate is not big enough for its legs.
+This needs to be fixed by filling off some material." %}

 {% responsive_image path: images/sofle/IMG_20191109_154009.jpg alt:""  figcaption:"Snap first switches into corners." %}